JuanM1228/PokeApp/README.md

 #### `git clone https://github.com/JuanM1228/PokeApp.git`

-despues de ello necesitas ingresar a la carpeta generada
+After that you need to enter the generated folder

 #### `cd PokeApp`

-Posteriormente deberás descargar las dependencias necesarias para el proyecto
+After that you need to download the necessary dependencies for the project

 #### `npm install`

-finally runs the app in the development mode.
+finally run the app in the development mode.

 #### `npm run dev -- --host`

-este comando es para correr el proyecto en modo desarrollo habilitando el puerto por default para que cualquier en red pueda observar el proyecto
+this command is to run the project in development mode enabling the default port so that any networked device can observe the page.